Rossana de los Ríos: 2004–2005 and injuries

-In 2004 Rossana did not compete in any WTA or ITF tournament until May due to injury.
+In 2004, Rossana did not compete in any WTA or ITF tournament until May due to injury.
 She won two matches in qualifying for the French Open in just her second tournament of the year, but lost in the final round.
-The following week she made the semifinals of Allentown on the ITF circuit, as well as the final of College Park in July.
-She lost in the first round of qualification at the US Open in September, but rebounded with a semifinal at Ashburn on the ITF circuit and more impressively, qualified for Philadelphia (Tier II) and reached the second round before being defeated by Anastasia Myskina.
+The following week she made the semifinals of Allentown on the ITF Circuit, as well as the final of College Park in July.
+She lost in the first round of qualification at the US Open in September, but rebounded with a semifinal at Ashburn on the ITF Circuit and more impressively, qualified for Philadelphia (Tier II) and reached the second round before being defeated by Anastasia Myskina.
 She won 19 matches during the year and lost a total of 13.

 Things began well for Rossana in 2005, starting with a semifinal appearance in Waikoloa.
-However, a knee injury kept her out of play from February to October.
-Upon her return to the ITF circuit, Rossana had fallen over 100 positions on the WTA rankings- from No. 186 to 289.
+However, a knee injury kept them out of play from February to October.
+Upon them return to the ITF Circuit, Rossana had fallen over 100 positions on the WTA rankings- from No. 186 to 289.
 In her return tournament, she impressively reached the semifinals of Pelham, Alabama.
 In October, she reached the quarterfinals of San Francisco.
-She won nine matches out of sixteen for the year.
+She won nine matches out of 16 for the year.

 2006

 Was Rossana's second most successful year on the WTA Tour.
-Although she won just five of her first nine matches, it was Indian Harbour Beach in May which saw Rossana reach her first ITF Final since College Park in 2004.
+Although she won just five of her first nine matches, it was Indian Harbour Beach in May which saw Rossana reach her first ITF final since College Park in 2004.
 Ranked as low as No. 452, she came through in qualifying, winning seven consecutive matches en route to the final.
 She was defeated by Edina Gallovits despite Rossana leading 5–0 in the final set and having six match points.
-Despite the loss, next week Rossana went on to reach the final in Palm Beach Gardens, beating the eighth, fourth and second seeds respectively, before losing in the final.
-In July she qualified for Cincinnati (Tier III) but lost to world number 26 (at the time) Katarina Srebotnik, after serving for the set at 5–3 in the second set.
+Despite the loss, next week Rossana went on to reach the final in Palm Beach Gardens, beating the eighth, fourth and second seeds, respectively, before losing in the final.
+In July, she qualified for Cincinnati (Tier III) but lost to world No. 26 (at the time) Katarina Srebotnik, after serving for the set at 5–3 in the second set.
 She reached the quarterfinals in Lexington, Kentucky later in the month, but lost to Stéphanie Dubois, despite leading 4–2 in the final set.
 She fell in the first round qualifying of the US Open to Erika Takao, in what was her first Grand Slam qualifying match in two years.